ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetConnectorIncidentElements**

-A sc-connector can be a sc-arc or a sc-edge, so method `GetConnectorIncidentElements` returns two incident elements for the created sc-connector at once.
+A sc-connector can be a sc-arc or a sc-edge, so method `GetConnectorIncidentElements` returns two incident elements for the generated sc-connector at once.

 ```cpp
 ...